cyberomanov/status-ping/README.md

 ```
 8. Open new tmux session:
 ```
-tmux new -s ping
-# tmux attach -t ping  # to re-open the session
+tmux new -s ping  # to init a session tmux attach -t ping  # to re-open the session
 ```
 9. Run the ping.py:
 ```